Homeschool Generations Part 4: Looking ahead to the future of homeschooling and encouragement/advice for the new homeschooler.

-Ever wonder how your kids will look back and reflect on your decision to choose homeschooling?
-Well 8 second-generation homeschoolers are here to share their side of the story with you today.
+Ever wonder how your kids will look back on your decision to choose homeschooling?
+8 second-generation homeschoolers share their side of the story with you.
 They were homeschooled themselves, lived to tell the tale, and even chose home education for their own children!
-Welcome back to the Homeschool Generations series!
-It has been such a delight to share
+Homeschool Generations Part 3 from The Curriculum Choice.

 Happy New Year from all of us here at Curriculum Choice.
 The Curriculum Choice authors are back with a wealth of inspiration for your homeschools this winter.
 We present The Winter Homeschool!
 How to Make the Most of The Winter Homeschool By now, most of us will be in the throes of winter weather.
 The days are shorter, the temperatures dipping below what can be

 Do you know what a spoonerism is?
 What plot might your daughter develop when she looks at a photo of a dancer about to go on stage?
 What dialogue does your son create between a football coach and player who scores a touchdown for the wrong team?
 Similar questions are explored when your children take part in four inspiring Writing Workshops authored by Sandra Garant.
 Provided by

 One of the fun aspects of homeschooling is exposing my children to different types of music.
 We love music!
 And we love to dance!
 Yes, we are one of those crazy homeschoolers that you hear about.
 MyKazoo Music released a Kid-Friendly musical romp with the Superheroes of American Blues History: Randy Kaplan’s, Mr. Diddle Wah Diddie album.
 This CD is absolutely fun and hilarious for the whole